sethtroisi/gmp-ecm/trunk/build.vc15/readme.txt

 The normal (non GPU) build is opened by loading the file ecm.sln (from the build.vc14 directory) into Visual Studio.
-This provides these build projects in build.vc14 for the non GPU build:
+This provides these build projects in build.vc15 for the non GPU build:

     ecm           - the ECM application
     ecmlib        - the ECM library
     tune          - a program for tuning
     bench_mulredc - for benchmarking mulredc
     multiecm      - work in progress (not working)

 The GPU build is opened by loading the file ecm.sln (from  the build.vc14 directory) into Visual Studio.
-This provides two build projects in build.vc14:
+This provides two build projects in build.vc15:

     ecm_gpu     - the ECM application
     ecmlib_gpu  - the ECM library

-In all cases you have to choose either a win32 or x64 build and either a Release or Debug configuration.
+In all cases you have to choose either a win32 or x64 build and either a Release or Debug configuration (however the win32 builds are no longer actively supported and may not work).

 The non GPU Build
 -----------------